-The reasoning behind is that reductions in the testosterone levels are associated with reductions in the sex hormone-binding globulin (SHBG).
-This is due to obesity-associated hyperinsulinemia (4).
+One reason behind is that reductions in the testosterone levels are associated with reductions in sex hormone-binding globulin (SHBG).
+This is due to obesity-associated insulin resistance (4).

 To help in getting a more accurate obesity result, you are advised to get a free testosterone test instead of the total testosterone test.
 This is because the SHBG levels tend to be within the reference range when you take the free testosterone test.

-According to Medicine Net, research suggests that obese men with low testosterone levels can shed extra pounds and boost this hormone (12).
-These findings also concur with others acknowledging weight loss can adjust low T levels in middle-aged men with pre-diabetes by 50% (10).
+According to Medicine Net, research suggests that obese men with low testosterone levels can shed extra pounds and boost this hormone naturally (12).
+These findings also concur with others acknowledging weight loss can reduce the prevalence of low T levels in middle-aged men with pre-diabetes by 50% (10).

-To help with weight loss, experts first recommend men with low T levels try dieting and exercising before resulting in other measures.
+To help with weight loss, experts first recommend men with low T levels try dieting and exercising before resorting to other measures.
 They should also only practice such measures after talking to a licensed healthcare provider.
 If these efforts do not work or the physician sees the need for other interventions, then they will recommend the measures.
 Such measures may include: